hbristow/pysetup/README.md

 Now that the core numeric library, `numpy`, has been installed, a number of useful companion packages can be installed.
 I've put together a concise list in `requirements.txt`. `pip` can install all of these packages and their dependencies in one fell swoop:

     pip install -r https://raw.githubusercontent.com/hbristow/cvsetup/master/requirements.txt

+### Test

+To test whether numpy has successfully built against OpenBLAS, boot up `ipython`:

+    ipython

+Then import numpy and display the config:

+    import numpy
+    numpy.show_config()

+This should contain information about paths to BLAS and LAPACK and, importantly, make mention of OpenBLAS if indeed it was found.